Reflexivity and Hochschild Cohomology: Preliminaries

-\begin{ex} \ \begin{enumerate} \item Dualizability is a notion of smallness and coincides with other notions of smallness in many cases.
-They correspond to finite dimensional representations over a group; finitely generated projectives in the module category of commutative ring; perfect complexes in the derived category of a commutative ring; and finite spectra in the stable homotopy category.
+\begin{remark} Dualisability is a notion of smallness and coincides with other notions of smallness in many cases.
+The dualisable objects correspond to the finite-dimensional representations over a finite group; finitely generated projectives in the module category of commutative ring; perfect complexes in the derived category of a commutative ring; and finite spectra in the stable homotopy category. \end{remark}